huuhoait/gin-vue-admin.com/docs/coffee/index.md

     <img class="py-img" src="/coffee/wechat-pay.png">
 </div>

-::: tip 🎉 致谢
+::: tip 🎉 Acknowledgments
-诚挚感谢曾经为GVA 发展添柴助力的老板们,下放列表非全部，仅做部分展示。望谅解~
+Sincere thanks to all the bosses who have contributed to the development of GVA.
+The list below is not complete, only a partial display.
+Please understand~
 :::

 <PluginRanking />